mechseiko/AmtaPro/README.md

 We appreciate everyone contributing to this project:

+- *MAKE SURE TO GIT PULL BEFORE YOU GIT PUSH!*
 - [AMUDA Abdulqoyum Olohuntomi (mechseiko)](https://github.com/mechseiko)
 - [IDRIS, saad (simplysaad)](https://github.com/simplysaad)
 - You — *after your first contribution, In shaa Allah!*